 IN THIS SECTION

-In order to support our students over the final half-term, we have published our faculty curriculum maps
+In order to support our students over the course of the year, here are our curriculum maps for each subject.

 Key Stage 3 Curriculum

 The Key Stage 3 curriculum aims to build on the work of KS2 by primary schools, whilst meeting statutory requirements and introducing new curriculum opportunities.
 The curriculum offers a broad and balanced experience, including mathematics, English, science, humanities (history, ethics & philosophy, geography, citizenship), design technology (food technology, product design and textiles), art, information technology, modern languages (French, German), PE, and performing arts (music, drama and dance).
 All students study personal development and social issues in tutor time, and through citizenship in order to prepare them for modern life in Britain.
 We develop our students character further through assemblies, extra-curricular activities and regular enrichment experiences.

 (Years 10 - 11)

 In Year 10, students begin GCSE courses and study a curriculum that reflects their particular academic or vocational strengths and interests.
 Almost all students will complete GCSEs in 9 subjects, including mathematics, English (language and literature), combined science or triple science subjects (biology, chemistry, physics).
 In addition, students will be given several option choices to develop their academic interests and strengths.
 A small number of students take on vocational courses related directly to the world of work, such as motor vehicle maintenance.